 Employment change measures the variation in the number of employed people within a specified time frame.
 Consumer spending is directly linked to employment levels as people currently employed tend to be more inclined to spend than those who are not.

 Consumer Price Index (CPI) measures the average change in the value of a fixed set of consumer goods and services.
 With more than 200 categories, included within this basket of goods are food and drink, household costs, transportation, education, and medical care fees.
 Frequently used to identify periods of inflation and deflation, the basket of goods is periodically reviewed to consider changes in consumer spending habits.

 Producer Price Index

-Because fundamental analysis includes a wide array of factors which can influence a country’s economy, it can require quite some time to be mastered.
-To facilitate the process of understanding fundamentals, Traders Trust provides an economic calendar which describes each economic indicator and how they can influence a currency’s value, along with renowned analysts’ forecasts.
+Because fundamental analysis includes a wide array of factors that can influence a country’s economy, it can require quite some time to be mastered.
+To facilitate the process of understanding fundamentals, Traders Trust provides an economic calendar that describes each economic indicator and how it can influence a currency’s value, along with renowned analysts’ forecasts.

 To stay informed with the data released in the important economic reports, be sure to check out the economic calendar on our website here.
 If you would like to incorporate fundamental analysis to help make informed trading decisions, why not open a demo account and begin trading risk-free.